syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/comments.md

 1. Using the annotation menu.

-    * Click the Edit Annotation button in the SfPdfViewer2 toolbar.
+    * Click the Edit Annotation button in the SfPdfViewer toolbar.
 A toolbar appears below it.
     * Click the Comment Panel button.
 A comment panel will appear.

 2. Using Context menu.